The Twins Almanac for June

 Birthdate of Ralph Capron

-Ralph Capron, the first Golden Gopher to play in the major leagues, was born in Minneapolis on this date in 1889.
-The speedster made several pinch-running appearances with the Pirates in 1912, and Phillies in 1913.
+The first Golden Gopher to play in the majors, Ralph Capron, was born in Minneapolis on this date in 1889.

 June 16, 1970

-Such got Tovar, Carew, and Killebrew in order in the bottom of the eighth, but the Twins held on to win 7-3.
+Such retired Tovar, Carew, and Killebrew in order in the bottom of the eighth.
+Twins won 7-3.

 Jim Perry went 3-for-4 in the game (raising his average to .361) with an RBI and run scored.

-Fun Fact: Such shared a 1970 Topps rookie card with longtime Twins bullpen coach (1981–2012) Rick Stelmaszek.
-They did not play together in the majors, however, as Stelly didn’t get called up until 1971.
+Fun Fact: Such shares a 1970 Topps “Rookie Stars” card with Rick Stelmaszek, who was the Twins bullpen coach from 1981 to 2012.
+The two did not play together in the majors, however, as Stelly wasn’t called up until 1971.

 June 16, 1991